Skip to main content

 How Does Shadcn Work ?

 Shadcn works with an app's existing tooling system to install the components at a configured path.
-The installed components provide style maps and defaults for component variants that are normally diffcult to implement with typical TailwindCSS.
+The installed components provide style maps and defaults for component variants that are normally difficult to implement with typical TailwindCSS.
 Shadcn helps easily generate component variant styles and inject only the necessary TailwindCSS styles to the main stylesheeet

 Shadcn generated markups and styles are customizable at will.
 They are intended to complement existing data, local state management as well as rendering logic implemented as regular part of a React component.